top of page

 SS: My never-to-be-sufficiently-confounded sister will be much discomposed with the shame of such a failed conquest and will tell of the affair to half of Venice - and your servants, to the other half (shrugs as sighs as per a veteran cuckold) but here - in truth - nobody, nay even our clergy - mind such trifles, except to be amused by them

-B: Therein lies her greatest charm (coughs) - by the by, Signor, I meant to inform you that I've lately had a notion of moving to a larger premises, I require peace and quiet to compose my poesy - yet my rascally, drunken valet is on the outs - could you recommend an old crone who could keep such a house - and my affairs - in order?
+B: Therein lies her greatest charm (coughs) - by the by, Signor, I meant to inform you that I've lately had a notion of moving to a larger premises - I require peace and quiet to scribble my poesy - yet my rascally, drunken valet is on the outs - could you recommend an old crone who could keep such a house - and my affairs - in order?

 SS(thinks): Da Dio, I do! (smirks) - Signor Cogni, a baker, has an extremely docile wife whom I shall be only too delighted recommend (bows) - 'tis but the least favour I can rend